-I have been so wrong all my life.
-Love is not about loving what is beautiful, perfect and pleasant.
-Love is being part of others.
-To die if they die.
-Loving them as we love ourselves.
-To feel their pain as ours.
-To love is to give.
+I’ve been so wrong my entire life.
+It is not enough to love what is beautiful, perfect, and pleasant.
+Love is being a part of something bigger than yourself.
+To perish if they perish.
+We love them as much as we love ourselves.
+To feel their anguish as if it were our own.
+Loving is giving.

-Narcissistic individuals often engage in behaviors that are characterized as “false love” or “narcissistic love bombing.”
-This involves showering the person with excessive attention, affection, and flattery in order to win their trust and admiration.
-The narcissistic individual may also manipulate and exploit the person to fulfill their own needs and desires.
+People who have narcissistic personality disorder frequently engage in behaviors that are known as “false love” or “narcissistic love bombing.”
+This strategy entails lavishing the individual with an excessive amount of attention, affection, and flattery in the hopes of winning their trust and admiration.
+The narcissistic person may also manipulate and take advantage of the person in order to satisfy their own requirements and gratifications.

-However, this “love” is often superficial and lacks genuine empathy and care for the other person’s well-being.
-The narcissistic individual may only express love and affection when it serves their own interests, and may withdraw or become abusive when the person does not meet their expectations or fulfill their needs.
+On the other hand, this “love” is frequently only skin deep and does not demonstrate genuine empathy or concern for the other person’s wellbeing.
+The narcissistic person might only show love and affection when it is in their own self-interest, and they might withdraw from the relationship or become abusive if the other person does not live up to their standards or fulfill their requirements.

-This type of false love can be damaging and hurtful, as it can lead the person to believe that they are loved and valued, only to be discarded or mistreated when they are no longer useful to the narcissistic individual.
-It can also make it difficult for the person to trust and form healthy relationships in the future.
+This type of false love can be harmful and hurtful because it can lead the person to believe that they are loved and valued, only for the narcissistic individual to discard or mistreat them when they are no longer useful to the narcissist.
+This type of love can also lead the person to believe that they are loved and valued by others.
+Additionally, it can make it challenging for the individual to trust others and to develop healthy relationships in the years to come.